omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## Plasma
-Plasma is the scaling solution of OmiseGO.
+Plasma is the scaling solution of OMG Network.
 It is a framework for incentivized and enforced execution of smart contracts.

 ## Plasma block verifier